 Just take extra time explaining the procedure and practice with them several times so they understand not only the procedure but also the implications of not following it.

 Bear in mind that your group is only as strong as your weakest climber.
 Even if you are a pro, don’t take an inexperienced child on a 5C via ferrata.

-> What I see occasionally is that not only are the children using the lanyards to clip in to the fixed cables, they are also roped to their parents for extra security.
+What I see occasionally is that not only are the children using the lanyards to clip into the fixed cables but they are also roped to their parents for extra security.
 In the case that a child forgets to clip in, or clips in incorrectly and slips, they are still attached to their parent (who will hopefully be correctly clipped in).

-> If you prefer a tangible version to carry with you I highly recommend the Cicerone guidebooks, particularly volume I.
+If you prefer a tangible version to carry with you I highly recommend the Cicerone guidebooks, particularly volume I.

 I have used them myself on several occasions and although I did sometimes find the grading a little bit off, this is mainly due to my personal experience, not a professional eye of a mountain guide.

 - Via Ferratas Of The Italian Dolomites: VOL 1 by James Rushforth